evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 ## Drivetrain

 Porsche Taycan has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension